If you would like to post an appropriate class, seminar, workshop, or convention, please contact AJLSC Website Chair.

 Sinai Temple Blumenthal Library

-• California State University, Long Beach, CA (contact for locations in Southern California).
-Library Media Teacher Services Credential Outreach Program
+• California State University, Long Beach, CA. Teacher-Librarian Services Credential

 • San Jose State University, San Jose, CA. School of Library and Information Science - MLIS program - fully online